Vansh8077/LLM-Powered-Jupyter-Notebook/README.md

 🔗 Contributions & Issues
 Feel free to raise an issue or contribute to this project! 🚀

+**Note**
+For windows its still under development,now it works for mac-os only

 🚀 **Setup and Run the LLM-Powered Notebook**